techamica/smtpserver-cURL/README.md

 ```bash
   -F subject='Test Mail'
 ```
-Subsequently, provide the HTML content for the email body.
-Alternatively, you can provide the text version of the body.
-It is mandatory to pass one of these options.
+Subsequently, provide the `HTML` content for the email body.
+Alternatively, you can provide the `Text version` of the body.
+It is `mandatory` to pass one of these options.

 ```bash
   -F text='This is a test mail'
   -F html='This is a test mail'
 ```
-In conclusion, you have the choice to include attachments with your email.
+In conclusion, you have the choice to include `attachments` with your email.
 This step is optional.

 ```bash
   -F attachment_1=@<ABSOLUTE PATH TO FILE>